-Notes: \p < 0.10, \\p < 0.05, \\\p < 0.01.
+Notes: p < 0.10, p < 0.05, p < 0.01.
 The models are estimated using OLS estimates.
 Time period is 1857-2017.
 An observation is a candidate-election.
 The dependent variable is the logarithm of the ratio of the number of votes obtained by a candidate over abstention.
 All the estimations include election-party fixed effects.
 Columns (1) to (3) also control for district fixed effects and Columns (4) for candidates fixed effects.
 Standard errors are clustered at the district level.
 Variables are described in more detail in the text.

-Table F.3: Robustness check: Effect of candidates' absolute spending (per voter) on vote share, 1857-2017
+Table F.3: Robustness check: Effect of candidates' absolute spending (per voter) on vote share (logarithm of the ratio of the number of votes over abstention), 1857-2017